sinoroc/kb/src/python/packaging.rst

 Python package index
 --------------------

-.. sidebar:: Confusion #3: About the PyPI name
+The *Python package index*, commonly called *PyPI*, is the main repository of

-    The name Python *package* index is confusing since PyPI does not directly contains *packages*, but *distributions* of Python projects.
+Python project distributions packages.

-The *Python package index*, commonly called *PyPI* is the main repository of Python project distributions.
 It can be found at following URL:

 * https://pypi.org/